ADAMS RESOURCES & ENERGY, INC. - GuruFocus.com

 Adams Resources & Energy, Inc. is engaged in crude oil marketing, transportation, terminalling and storage and tank truck transportation of liquid chemicals and dry bulk through its subsidiaries, GulfMark Energy, Inc., Service Transport Company, Victoria Express Pipeline, L.L.C. and GulfMark Terminals, LLC.
 For more information, visit www.adamsresources.com.

 This news release contains forward-looking statements.
 Forward-looking statements relate to future events and anticipated results of operations, business strategies, and other aspects of our operations or operating results.
+Forward-looking statements in this news release include, among others, statements relating to projected or anticipated financial benefits of the acquisitions described in this news release, and the anticipated effects of the acquisitions on the Company's earnings and cash flow.
 In many cases you can identify forward-looking statements by terminology such as "anticipate," "intend," "plan," "project," "estimate," "continue," "potential," "should," "could," "may," "will," "objective," "guidance," "outlook," "effort," "expect," "believe," "predict," "budget," "projection," "goal," "forecast," "target" or similar words.
 Statements may be forward looking even in the absence of these particular words.
 Where, in any forward-looking statement, the Company expresses an expectation or belief as to future results, such expectation or belief is expressed in good faith and believed to have a reasonable basis.
-Forward-looking statements are subject to risks and uncertainties that could cause actual results to differ materially from those expressed or implied in the forward-looking statements, and any other risk factors included in Adams' reports filed with the Securities and Exchange Commission.
+Forward-looking statements are subject to risks and uncertainties that could cause actual results to differ materially from those expressed or implied in the forward-looking statements, and any other risk factors included in Adams' reports filed with the Securities and Exchange Commission, including the Company's ability successfully to integrate the acquired companies and to realize the benefits and synergies of the transactions.
 However, there can be no assurance that such expectation or belief will result or be achieved.
 Unless legally required, Adams undertakes no obligation to update publicly any forward-looking statements, whether as a result of new information, future events or otherwise.

 Company Contact